Introduction

 Thanks for reading!

-October 2021 update: In early 2013, I underwent surgery for the removal of my right kidney along with the tumor.
+October 2021 UPDATE: In early 2013, I underwent surgery for the removal of the cancerous tumor along with my right kidney.
 Because they got the tumor out intact before it encroached into my lymphatic system, I was immediately declared cancer-free and remain so to this day.
 All glory to God!
 Hallelujah!

 Thanks so very very much.
 I LOVE IT!
 The original texts mean so much and as I have been attempting to explain to my Quaker friend, the original is where it is at.
 Funny how the Lord uses us to explain things in ways to unbelievers in ways that they can understand it if ONLY we would listen to His Voice before we speak to these others.